rjhdev/ssinc-challange/README.md

 ### Important Notes

-Make sure **Repository secrets** in the Actions secrets and variables section of the Actions section contains these keys and their correct IDs for the action to complete successfullly.
+Make sure 'Repository secrets' in the Actions secrets and variables section of the Actions section contains these keys and their correct IDs for the action to complete successfullly.